sebastian-software/babel-preset-edge/readme.md

 ### ESM Transilation

 This output target is meant for [making use of this idea by Jake Archibald](https://jakearchibald.com/2017/es-modules-in-browsers/#nomodule-for-backwards-compatibility).
 The idea is basically to use two different script tags.
 One for ESM capable browsers and another one for all legacy browsers.
-Transpilation output is somewhat identical to "ES2015" transpilation.
-As this is one is easier to deal with it's probably the better choice over `es2015`.
+Transpilation output is somewhat identical to "ES2015+Async/Await" transpilation.
+As this is one is easier to deal with (on client-side) it's probably the better choice over `es2015` for browser modules.
 See also [Deploying ES2015+ Code in Production Today by Philip Walton](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)

 ### ES2015 Transpilation